DataDog/integrations-core/openldap/README.md

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Datadog Agent.
+Enable it in your `datadog.yaml` file:

    ```yaml
    logs_enabled: true
    ```

-2. Add this configuration block to your `openldap.d/conf.yaml` file to start collecting your Openldap logs:
+2. Add this configuration block to your `openldap.d/conf.yaml` file to start collecting your OpenLDAP logs:

    ```yaml
    logs: